dni/blog/_posts/2022-01-23-manually-installing-bitcoin-core-on-ubuntu.md

 setting up the user and filesystem
 ==================================
-for a filesystem in created a ebs volume with 500GB magnetic storage (i know not ideal but cheaper). i assigned it to the ec2 instance, formatted and mounted it into the home directory of newly created btc user. all commands are ran as `root`. check disks with `lsblk`.
+for a filesystem in created a ebs volume with 500GB magnetic storage (i know not ideal but cheaper). i assigned it to the ec2 instance (t2.micro), formatted and mounted it into the home directory of newly created btc user. all commands are ran as `root`. check disks with `lsblk`.
 ```
 fsdisk /dev/xvdX